pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 **Remark (linking treatments to taxonomic concepts):**

-Treatments are closely linked to taxon concepts (defined later).
-They are the expression of theory that a taxon concept carries.
-Thus the link between treatments and taxon concepts is via `frbr:realizationOf`.
+Treatments are closely linked to taxonomic concepts (defined later).
+They are the expression of the theory that a taxon concept carries.
+Thus the link between treatments and taxon concepts is `frbr:realizationOf`.
 I.e. the treatment is the realization of the taxon concept and the taxon concept has a treatment as its realization.
-Taxon concepts are introduced later in this document:
+Taxon concepts are introduced later in this
+document:

 ```
 :treatment